trailofbits/cb-multios/README.md

 $ ulimit -c unlimited
 ```

+###### Windows:
+Merge `tools/win_enable_dumps.reg` into your registry.
+Note that this will disable the Windows Error Reporting dialog when a program crashes, so it's recommended that you do this in a VM if you want to keep that enabled.

 ## Current Status

 Porting the Challenge Binaries is a work in progress, and the current status of the porting effort is tracked in the following spreadsheet: